jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

-collectively would be unemployed if it were not for the existence of spell\- check, we can see this being a relatively effective tactic.Figure 45\.
-Malicious npm packages by Social Engineering techniqueIf these creds were doughnuts, the hot and fresh sign would still be on.78
+collectively would be unemployed if it were not for the existence of spell\- check, we can see this being a relatively effective tactic.
+2024 DBIR Incident Classification Patterns
+Figure 45\.
+Malicious npm packages by Social Engineering technique Figure 44\.
+Percentage of stealer postings without major social media accounts listed 78If these creds were doughnuts, the hot and fresh sign would still be on.
-79Bet you cant guess what coding environments the DBIR team uses :p 80Same as this report: If you got this PDF or printed issue from a friend, please go to verizon.comdbir and download a copy for yourself.
-Download early, download often!81https:www.npmjs.comabout
+79Bet you cant guess what coding environments the DBIR team uses :p 80Same as this report: If you got this PDF or printed issue from a friend, please go to verizon.com dbir and download a copy for yourself.
+Download early, download often!
+81
+https:www.npmjs.comabout
 82Were afraid there are no cheat codes to get money.
+Microtransactions for live\-service games function the other way around.
+46
+83Be sure to read all sections of the report to unlock custom cover skins from our DBIR Battle Pass.
+CIS
+Controls for
+consideration
+Mitigating against stolen
+credentials
+Account Management \[5]
+ Establish and Maintain an
+Inventory of Accounts \[5\.1]
+ Disable Dormant Accounts \[5\.3]
+Access Control Management \[6]
+ Establish an Access Granting
+Revoking Process \[6\.1, 6\.2]
+ Require MFA for Externally\-
+Exposed Applications \[6\.3]
+ Require MFA for Remote Network
+Access \[6\.4]
+Mitigating against
+vulnerability exploitation
+Continuous Vulnerability
+Management \[7]
+ Establish and Maintain a
+Vulnerability Management
+Process \[7\.1]
+ Establish and Maintain a
+Remediation Process \[7\.2]
+ Perform Automated Operating
+System Patch Management \[7\.3]
+ Perform Automated Application
+Patch Management \[7\.4]
-Microtransactions for live\-service gamesfunction the other way around.2024 DBIR Incident Classification Patterns45Lastly, there were also packages that targeted what we (and a few people smarter than we are) believe are dependency confusion attacks.
+Lastly, there were also packages that targeted what we (and a few people smarter than we are) believe are dependency confusion attacks.
 In these